Visit Sweden for more than 90 days

 You are not registered as a resident

 You are not registered as a resident in Sweden and are not entitled to social welfare benefits.
-It is therefore important that you have individual medical travel insurance that covers the costs that may arise in connection with emergency medical assistance, urgent hospital care or transport to your home country for medical reasons.
-The insurance should cover costs of at least EUR 30,000 and be valid in all Schengen countries.
+You must therefore have an individual medical travel insurance to be granted a residence permit for visits.
+The Swedish Migration Agency recommends that the insurance covers costs of at least EUR 30,000, that it is valid in all Schengen countries and that it covers emergency medical assistance, urgent hospital care or transport to your home country for medical reasons.

 In the application, you must enclose: